Randoald of Grandval: Death

-He was martyred together with Germanus by partisans of the Duke of Alsace, Eticho.
+Randoald was martyred together with Germanus by partisans of the Duke of Alsace, Eticho.
 The monk and his abbot stood up for the region's poor against Eticho's efforts to subdue the inhabitants of the region around Delémont.
 Randoald had accompanied Abbot Germanus to the Church of Saint Maurice in Courtételle where the abbot remonstrated with the duke regarding his depredations in the area.
 The monastics had just left after negotiations with the duke and were returning to Moutier-Grandval.
 One of the duke's lieutenants with a few men set off in pursuit. they caught up with them and executed them, one of the soldiers cutting Randoald's head off, while Germanus was pierced with a spear.

 Veneration

 The following night the religious collected the bodies and buried them first in Saint-Ursanne, then in Moutier-Granval.

-They are both venerated as saints in the Catholic Church.
+They are both venerated as saints in the Eastern Orthodox and Catholic Churches.
 Miracles reportedly took place at their tomb, which became a center of pilgrimage.
 The remains of the martyrs were in 1477 transferred under the high altar.
 Their cult extended throughout the diocese of Basel and throughout the province of Besancon.
-The relics of the abbey were taken to the Church of Saint-Marcel in Delémont at the Reformation; the church still has the bodies of Saints Germanus and Randoald, where they continue to be venerated.

-Their joint feast day is 21 February, the anniversary of their deaths.
+The relics of the abbey were taken to the Church of Saint-Marcel in Delémont at the Reformation; the church still has the relics of Saints Germanus and Randoald, where they continue to be venerated.
+Their feast day is 21 February, the anniversary of their deaths.